Last Updated on

-There are 3 focus types to consider when it comes to binoculars for hunting.
+There are three focus types to consider when it comes to binoculars for hunting.
 First of all, there is individual focus.
 In this case, each telescope gets focused independently.
 Second, we have the center focus.
-This typically consists of a large focusing ring which is located in the centre of the binoculars.
+This typically consists of a large focusing ring which is located in the center of the binoculars.
 Turning this focuses both telescopes at the same time.
-Finally, focus free binoculars do not require adjustment.
-This is great for medium range distances but not ideal for short or long distances.
+Finally, focus-free binoculars do not require adjustment.
+This is great for medium-range distances but not ideal for short or long distances.

 We want to help you to not only find the best binoculars for hunting possible but also get the best out of them when the time comes.
 Take a look at our top tips for using your new hunting binoculars!